The Impact of Your Social Media on Your Career

 So, no nudes, no wild parties, and no jokes about your job on social media?
 Don’t worry; you don’t need to have a separate account.
 Most social networks have privacy settings.
 So, if you want to share the artefact of your night out, adjust the settings so it will be shared only with your friends.

-If you have an OnlyFans account that you want to promote on your Instagram account story, share it with your close friends’ circle so none of your colleagues will see it.
+If you have an OnlyFans account that you want to promote on your Instagram story, consider sharing it with your close friends’ circle so that none of your colleagues will see it.
 The same goes for mocking customers.
-But mind that privacy settings don’t guarantee that it won’t be seen by those who shouldn’t see it.
+However, note that privacy settings don’t guarantee that content will not be seen by those who shouldn’t see it.
 You cannot hide on social media.

 Final Thoughts